The Dreams of Tipu Sultan

 Tipu Sultan Kanda Kanasu (English: The Dreams of Tipu Sultan) is a 1997 Kannada play written by Girish Karnad.
 The play has been performed many times by different groups around the world but mostly in India and Pakistan.
-The story follows the last days as well as the historic moments in the life of the Ruler of Mysore, Tipu Sultan, (1750–1799) through the eyes of an Indian court historian and a British Oriental scholar.
+The story follows the last days as well as the historic moments in the life of Tipu Sultan, the ruler of the Kingdom of Mysore, through the eyes of an Indian court historian and a British Oriental scholar.
+Karnad wrote the play after it was commissioned by BBC Radio, and it was broadcast in Britain on 15 August 1997, the 50th anniversary of India's independence.